Common Lawn Problems in South Florida

 When white grubs feed on grass roots, the grass gradually thins, yellows, and dies.
 In addition, white grubs attract raccoons and birds, which can make an already damaged area look worse.

-Fire ants usually build mounds in sunny, open areas such as lawns.
-Mounds or nests may be located in rotting logs, around trees and stumps, under pavement and buildings, and occasionally indoors.
+An unwelcome and common lawn problem facing South Florida, fire ants build mounds in sunny, open lawn areas.
+These nests may be located in rotting logs, around trees or stumps, under pavement and buildings, and even indoors.
 When their nests are disturbed, numerous fire ants will quickly run out of the mound and attack any intruder.
-Some people have allergic reactions to fire ant stings that range from rashes and swelling to paralysis, or anaphylactic shock.
+Some people have allergic reactions to fire ant stings that range from rashes and swelling to paralysis or anaphylactic shock.
 In rare instances, severe allergic reactions cause death.
 In addition to stinging humans, imported fire ants can also sting your pets as well.

 An infested lawn displays discolored patches, which are usually circular in shape.
 Injury typically occurs first in water-stressed areas along the edges of the lawn or where the grass is growing in full sunlight St. Augustine grass cultivated on high, dry, sandy or shell soil is especially vulnerable to chinch bug damage.
 Chinch bugs are not evenly distributed in an infestation site; rather, infected plots are scattered throughout the area.
 Chinch bugs can come from your neighbor’s yard or be transported by lawn mowing equipment.